hashicorp/terraform-provider-google/website/docs/index.html.markdown

   details.
 On your computer, if you have made your identity available as the Application Default Credentials by running [`gcloud auth application-default login`](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login), the provider will use your identity.
+However, this method is not guaranteed to work for all APIs, and service accounts or GCE metadata should be used if possible.

 * `project` - (Optional) The ID of the project to apply any resources to.
 This can also be specified using any of the following environment variables (listed